muntasirhsn/muntasirhsn.github.io/index.md

-## Selected specialities and projects in machine learning and data science
+## Selected projects in machine learning and data science

 ---

-### Machine Learning Operations (MLOps) with AWS
+### MLOps with AWS
-Automate end-to-end ML workflow for all the steps including data extraction, data transformation, training, evaluation, data/model drift and deploying the model in production with AWS Sagemaker Pipeline - a purpose-built continuous integration and continuous delivery (CI/CD) service.
+Automate end-to-end machine learning (ML) workflow for all the steps including data extraction, data transformation, training, evaluation, data/model drift and deploying the model in production with AWS sagemaker pipeline - a purpose-built CI/CD service.

 <img src="images/Sageaker Pipeline4.png?raw=true"/>